dragomirdev/DataTachyonPlatform/businesslayer/ai/README.md

    The following Script is used for installing Machine Learning Packages like Numpy, Scipy, Scikit-Learn, Pandas\
 [Install Machine Learning Packages](/businesslayer/ai/machine-learning/scripts/install_ml_packages.sh)

+   On similar lines, we have Jenkins Job for the following:
    **Deep Learning Package Installation**\
    The following Script are used for installing Deep Learning Packages\
    [Tensorflow Package Installation](/businesslayer/ai/deep-learning/tensorflow/scripts/install_tensorflow.sh)\